-FOREST ENGINEERS - including Clerical Office Employees, Clerical Telecommuter Employees and Outside Salespersons
+FOREST ENGINEERS - including Clerical Office Employees, Clerical Telecommuter Employ-8601(4) ees and Outside Salespersons

 This classification applies to forest engineers performing forest management related duties in support of the employer's own operations or on a consulting basis.
 Such duties include but are not limited to developing or reviewing logging plans, computing the value of standing timber and planning extensions of fire roads constructed in connection with logging operations.